rajshah4/NBA_SportVu/README.md

 ### NBA_SportVu
 Code for exploring the NBA SportVu motion data, more information at my [blog](http://projects.rajivshah.com/blog/2016/04/02/sportvu_analysis/).
+You can download the games from this [repo](https://github.com/rajshah4/BasketballData).

 _functions.R - Various functions that I have written.
 The functions include *sportvu_convert_json* for importing motion data from a json to a data frame.
 Other functions can extract distances players have traveled and create a matrix of player to player distances.

 EDA_NBA_SportVu.Rmd - A markup document showing basic EDA on the movement data.
-[Online]  (http://projects.rajivshah.com/sportvu/EDA_NBA_SportVu.html).
+[Online](http://projects.rajivshah.com/sportvu/EDA_NBA_SportVu.html).

 PBP_NBA_SportVu.Rmd - A markup document showing how to merge play by play data with the SportVu movement data.
 [Online]( http://projects.rajivshah.com/sportvu/PBP_NBA_SportVu.html).